dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 excerpt: ""
 ---

+- part one: Turtles All The Way
+- part two: Consciousness Crystallization

 mention the inspiration for this post?
 - some post in june. i wasn't sure i should post this at the time. shaken by the magnitude